Z and Beam

 You may refer to the Product Registry for how to tell if the device you want to control supports these messages.

 The Extended messages have a fixed size of 82 zones.
-If a device has less than 82 zones, then some zones will contain all 0 values.
-It is important to always check the count property in the message to check how many zones are valid.
+If a device has fewer than 82 zones, then some zones will contain all 0 values.
+When devices have more than 82 zones, they'll return multiple messages with different starting

 Legacy Multizone messages